The Met Office has issued a Yellow weather warning for Ice and Snow starting from today until Sunday 15th February

 1. Will I have to pay for Adult Social Care services?

-The cost of Adult Social Care services depends on your financial situation.
-Your local authority will conduct a financial assessment to determine if you need to contribute towards the cost of your care.
+It depends on your financial circumstances.
+Your local authority will carry out a financial assessment to work out whether you need to contribute toward the cost of your care.

 For more Information see Sefton Council : Paying for Care advice, support and guidance pages